DE-CIX smashes data throughput world record

 DE-CIX operates internet exchanges across Europe, India, the Middle East, Asia, and the USA.
 At the individual locations, Internet service providers, network operators, content delivery networks, and enterprises exchange data traffic on a cost-neutral basis through so-called “peering”, so that the data packets get to the recipient via the most inexpensive and fastest path.

-By moving into Equinix’s IL2 data centre, DE-CIX will be able to leverage Equinix’s Metro Connect services to provide direct, dedicated, carrier-grade network links between Turkey’s MedNautilus subsea cable landing station and IL2.
+By moving into Equinix’s IL2 data center, DE-CIX will be able to leverage Equinix’s Metro Connect services to provide direct, dedicated, carrier-grade network links between Turkey’s MedNautilus subsea cable landing station and IL2.
 These cable systems enable accelerated traffic globalization and data consumption, as well as rapid growth of cloud and online services.